-Ceremony: Yes / Reception: Possibly with a marquee / Seating capacity: TBC / Catering provided: No / On-site accommodation: Yes, Distance from Queenstown: 4.5 km
+Ceremony: Yes / Reception: Very small elopement style weddings probably, everything else – possibly with a marquee / Seating capacity: TBC / Catering provided: No / On-site accommodation: Yes, Distance from Queenstown: 4.5 km

 I have shot a several weddings at Canyon’s Lodge over the years and I think it’s a fantastic venue, mainly because of the awesome people running this venue*.

 Canyon’s Lodge is located in Arthur’s Point, only about 5 kilometres out of town but in a peaceful rural setting with a huge lawn and stunning views over the Shotover River.
 In short, it’s a beautiful venue and a great place to get married.